bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     5. Revising achievements related software requirements specifications and UML diagrams.
     6. Updating project plan and communication plan.

+- **Muhammed Enes Sürmeli:**
+    1. Implementing Email Verification page
+    2. Adding Form Validation for Email Verification Page
+    3. Providing validation methods
+    4. Implementing navigation from and to the Email Verification page
+    5. Testing the Email Verification page by writing unit tests
+    6. Setting up the Email Verification page's back-end connection
+    7. Providing methods for establishing back-end connection
+    8. Reviewing all frontend team members' work
+    9. Doing research on technologies needed to use on frontend development

 - **Bahrican Yeşil:**
     1. Building the main structure of the Flutter project